jetstack/jetstack-secure-gcm/README.md

 # Upgrading the app

-To update your deployment of Cert Manager, refer to the [official documentation](https://cert-manager.io/docs/installation/upgrading/) for actions specific to your current version.
+To update your deployment of cert-manager, refer to the [official documentation](https://cert-manager.io/docs/installation/upgrading/) for actions specific to your current version.

-To avoid complications, create a backup before you update Cert Manager.
+To avoid complications, create a backup before you update cert-manager.

 # Uninstall the app